 Beware of pickpockets

 Much like all tourist sites, pickpockets hang around the Eiffel Tower.
-Make sure to keep your valuables safe and keep an eye out for scams right outside the tower – you’ll find hordes of vendors trying to push souvenirs on you, those that try to convince you to make a donation for a charity (it’s a well known scam – don’t donate anything!) and those playing the 3 cups and ball game.
+Make sure to use some basic safety measures to keep your valuables safe and keep an eye out for scams right outside the tower – you’ll find hordes of vendors trying to push souvenirs on you, those that try to convince you to make a donation for a charity (it’s a well known scam – don’t donate anything!) and those playing the 3 cups and ball game.

 Visit nearby attractions

 This is something I would recommend for any destination, actually.
 Concentrating on an area of the city during the same day is the best way to avoid wasting precious time by moving around too much and having to rely on public transportation.
 There are plenty of places to visit in Paris that are close to the Eiffel Tower.

 Among the places you can easily visit near the Eiffel Tower there are the Champs de Mars, the Trocadero and the Champs-Elysées.
 You also have easy access to the S

 Stay tuned as I am planning an itinerary series for Paris what will help you plan your time there!

 Further readings about Paris and France

 Are you planning a trip to Paris and France?
 Don’t forget to read my other posts: